-The discipline of composing truly great questions often answers the original question you had and many more.
+The discipline of formulating good questions often answers the original question and many more.

-- Form well thought out questions with a hypothesis already formed demonstrating to the other party that an appropriate level of thought, reasoning and analysis has been put into the question.
+- Form well thought-out questions with a hypothesis already formed, demonstrating to the other party that an appropriate level of thought, reasoning, and analysis has been put into the question.
+Writing out your questions will help clarify them even if the discussion is verbal.
+(Writing to Clarify Thoughts)

-- Create a bigger context for the question(s) by thinking through them in the context of overall strategy and cross-functional workflow.
+- Create a bigger context for the questions by thinking through them in the context of overall strategy, cross-functional workflows, and broader value streams extending one or two levels beyond your company.
 This allows for “and-then” conversations and demonstrates that a proper level of thought has been put into questions.
 (Levels of Value Stream)

 - Work to frame the questions in the best context the other party can understand.
 Use analogies to relate the question to something the other party is most familiar with.